 BACKGROUND

 On October 17, 2000, Transwestern submitted tariff sheets to be effective December 1, 2000 to amend the General Terms and Conditions of its tariff to provide its firm shippers with the ability to enter into options to call on firm transportation capacity at a specified future date and options to terminate all or a portion of an existing service agreement at a specified future date.
-The tariff provisions address the timing aspect of capacity contracting decisions that face both shippers and Transwestern.
-Shipper call options give the shipper the right to call on capacity at a set date in the future at a set price.
-A shipper put option allows a shipper to terminate an agreement as to all or some of its capacity by a specified future date.
-Under a transporter put option, a shipper could agree to take available pipeline capacity at a future date and at a set price.
+The tariff provisions are intended to provide additional tools to address the timing aspect of capacity contracting decisions that face both shippers and Transwestern.
+Shipper call options would give the shipper the right to call on capacity at a set date in the future at a set price.
+A shipper put option would allow a shipper to terminate an agreement as to all or some of its capacity by a specified future date.
+Under a transporter put option, a shipper would agree to take available pipeline capacity at a future date and at a set price.
 A transporter call would commit the shipper, if requested by Transwestern by a specified date, to terminate the contract as to some or all of the capacity.

 B.